soar-telescope/webapp_user_manual/manual/datadetail.rst

 Data Visualization
   The view were you can visualize data as it arrives as well as trigger actions.

+Search
+  Changes to Search view and implements filters.

 Proposals
    Where you can see the proposals details, such as *Title*, *Abstract*,